-Detector experts can change settings for their detector only, from the "settings" button in the Group operation, or by clicking in the specific setting cell of a table when viewing a single channel.
+Detector experts can change settings for their detector only, from the "Settings" button in the Group operation, or by clicking in the specific setting cell of a table when viewing a single channel.
 When using Group operation always check that only the channels you want to modify are included in the table for changes.
-Insert the new set value and press the "set" button.
-Check in the table that all the values you wanted are readback - if they are not, wait until you see them in the table, or press the "set" button again.
+Insert the new set value and press the "Set" button.
+Check in the table that all the values you wanted are readback - if they are not, wait until you see them in the table, or press the "Set" button again.

-After you change settings, save the new values into file, for security.
-To save settings, click the "tools" button for export/import of settings, located in the detector buttons bar on top.
+After you have changed settings, save the new values into a file, for security and reference.
+To save HV and LV settings into a file, click the "Tools" button for export/import of settings, located on the top of the detector entrance panel.

-To export the settings to a Reference file, which can later be imported by the shift crew in case the hardware looses its settings, simply click the "Start" button.
-If you want to save some special settings, change the name of the file in the filename field (keep the file extension=[detector name] as proposed), then click the "Start" button.
+To export the settings to a recipe, which can later be imported by the shift crew in case the hardware looses its settings, simply click the "Start" button.
+If you want to save some special settings, change the name of the recipe in the name field (keep the file extension=[detector name] as proposed), then click the "Start" button.

-You can edit or view the contents of any of the saved files for your detector from the "Edit" area.
-Click the yellow "folder" button to choose the file, then click the white "editor" button to view/modify it.
+You can edit or view the contents of any of the saved recipes for your detector from the "Edit" area.
+Click the yellow "folder" button to choose the recipe, then click the white "editor" button to view/modify it.

-If the equipment (for example, a crate) lost its settings, these can be imported from the Reference file, and sent as commands to the devices using the "import settings" functionality.
-Special settings can also be loaded from file and sent as commands to the equipment (by detector experts only), from this "import" area.
+If the equipment (for example, a crate) lost its settings, these can be imported from the Reference recipe, and sent as commands to the devices using the "import settings" functionality.
+Special settings can also be imported from recipe and sent as commands to the equipment (by detector experts only), from this "import" area.